Borda/pyBPDL/README.md

 ### All methods

-We cun all methods in the equal configuration mode on given synthetic/real data using `run_experiments_all.py` running in info mode, just a few printing
+We can run all methods in the equal configuration mode on given synthetic/real data using `run_experiments_all.py` running in info mode, just a few printing

  1. **Synthetic datasets**
 ```bash